What is Money Made Of and How is Money Made?

 Since 2003, new designs for denominations of $5‑$100 include security features to make these bills more difficult to counterfeit.

-For notes of $5 and above with subtle background colors, offset printing is the first stage of production.
-The colored background design is duplicated on a film negative, and is transferred to a thin steel printing plate with light-sensitive coating through exposure to ultraviolet light.
+For notes of $5 and above with subtle background colors, offset printing is the first stage of production once a design is finalized.
+The colored background design is duplicated on a film negative and transferred to a thin steel printing plate with light-sensitive coating through exposure to ultraviolet light.
 This is called "burning a plate."
 The background colors are then printed on the BEP's Simultan presses, which are state-of-the-art, high-speed rotary presses.
 Ink is transferred from the printing plates to rubber "blanket" cylinders, which then transfer the ink to the paper as it passes through the blankets.
-The printed sheets are dried for 72 hours before continuing.
+The printed sheets are then dried for 72 hours before continuing.

 The letters on a modern serial number from the color series represent the series year, the Federal Reserve Bank to which the note was issued, and a counting device.